 The touch lamp has a specialized circuit that detects the change and responds to activate the electrical switch located inside it.
 As a result, the lamp turns on and produces light.
 When you remove your finger, the touch lamp’s capacitance returns to its original capacity.
 The circuit detects the fluctuation and activates the switch again.
 Based on the programming, the lamp turns off and stops producing light.

 Can Touch Lamps Control Brightness?

 When you touch such a lamp, it does not only cycle the “ON” and “OFF” features but can turn the light from dark to bright to dim, depending on the product’s programming.

-When you set the lamp on the dim setting, the power source automatically turns ON and OFF in rapid sequence.
-In simple words, the light bulb inside the lamp does not receive enough electricity, leading to dim brightness.
+When you set the lamp on the dim setting, the power source automatically turns ON and OFF rapidly.
+Simply put, the light bulb inside the lamp does not receive enough electricity, leading to dim brightness.

 On the other hand, when you set the lamp in a bright setting, the bulb gets more power and produces more brilliant illumination.

 Touch lamps use capacitive touch technology.
 When you touch the lamp, your body’s electrical capacitance triggers a sensor, allowing a small current to flow and activate the lamp’s light.

 Yes, touch lamps may use a small amount of electricity when plugged in but not turned on.
 It is due to the standby power needed to keep the touch sensor active.

 Yes, touch lamps require electricity to function.
 They need a power source to provide the necessary current for the touch sensor and the light.